 Use Strong Passwords

-Many users pick easy to remember the password for their sites and due to this negligence they pose a real threat to their site.
-You must use a combination and multiples of numbers, upper and lower case and special characters.
+Many users pick easy-to-remember passwords for their sites and due to this negligence they pose a real threat to their site.
+You must use a combination and multiples of numbers, upper and lower case letters and special characters.

 Here is an example: M@j7Wo0S3

 Lock down access to Windows Remote Desktop to specific IP’s like your home or office (Note that you will need a dedicated IP to utilize this feature) and change the default listening port from 3389 to a five digit long randomly picked number.
 These settings can be changed through the Advanced Windows Firewall options.